Table of Contents

 Most configuration changes are now recognized automatically and do not require a service restart anymore.
 The only exception are license changes, which still require a restart.

-The database.properties file is not needed anymore for setting up the database connection.
+The database.properties file is not needed anymore for setting up database connections.
 The database connection parameters are now configured in config.properties and secret.properties.

 Java Update